Strategic Planning and Management in Retailing

 Lawrence Ring, chancellor professor of business and the executive MBA alumni distinguished professor of Executive Education at the Raymond A. Mason School of Business at the College of William & Mary.
 Ring also is the founder and first director of William & Mary’s Executive MBA program.
 His focuses include marketing management and marketing and retailing strategy.

 The location of this program is at the College of William and Mary in Williamsburg, VA.

-Cost includes program materials, meals, and accomodations.
-Program begins at noon on September 8th with lunch, and guest room check in begins at 4 p.m. that same day.
+Cost includes program materials, meals, and accommodations.
+Program begins on the first day at noon with lunch, and guest room check in begins at 4 p.m. that same day.
 Check out takes place at 11 a.m. on the last day.
 All participants receive a certificate of completion.